 Possibly the most overlooked (but most important!) part of any DIY skin treatment is a really good cleanse.
 A double cleanse, that is.
 In short, double cleansing is using an oil-based cleanser followed by a water-based cleanser, so you can effectively remove various types of grime from your skin.

 Start with an oil-based cleanser to melt away remaining makeup and remove dead skin cells, while keeping the lipid barrier intact.
-Rinse off the oil-based cleanser using a warm washcloth and proceed with either a foaming cleanser.
+Rinse off the oil-based cleanser using a warm washcloth and proceed with a rosehip foaming cleanser.
 Work the cleanser into your skin with your fingers using circular motions from top to bottom.

 Pay special attention to the areas where you normally have congestion, like your nose, forehead, or chin.
 It should take about one minute to cleanse your skin.